LLCs And Taxes For Expat Amazon Sellers

 Let’s look at business structures and taxation for each group.

-US Residents with Amazon business benefit from an LLC or S-Corp
+US Residents with Amazon business benefit from an LLC or S-Corporation

 A US resident for tax purposes is not only a US citizen or green card holder living in the U.S. The IRS considers anyone who spends enough time in the U.S. to pass the Physical Presence Test a United States tax resident.